Global Atmospheric Circulation and Climate

 Hadley circulation, trade winds, jet stream, storm tracks, Rossby wave propagation, monsoons, stratosphere-troposphere coupling, Eliassen-Palm flux, global ocean circulation, El Niño-Southern Oscillation, tropical convection, cloud regimes, climate sensitivity, cloud and radiative feedbacks

 Two-hour lectures on the following dates.
 Right column gives information about assignments, etc. Lecture notes will be posted before each class on the Moodle page.
-Details of schedule subject to change because it is the first time this course is offered in its current form.
+There may be some minor modifications to the schedule as the course progresses.

 Course material will be drawn primarily from the following literature: